Hearing from God

-Do you want to hear from God?
+So, do you want to hear from God?
 Do you need his guidance in your life today?
-God still speaks and wants to speak to you today.
-Read God’s Word and allow his words to comfort you, guide you and instruct your life.
+Do you believe that wants to speak to you today?
+Read God’s Word and allow his words to comfort you, guide you, and instruct your life.

 Give monthly, reach the world.

 Join our community of monthly donors bringing the hope of Jesus to least-reached people groups around the world.